WWE quarterly revenue falls on delay in key event

-May 3 (Reuters) - World Wrestling Entertainment Inc WWE.N on Wednesday reported a drop in first-quarter revenue and operating income due to a delay in a key event, sending its shares down about 2% in premarket trading.
+May 3 (Reuters) - World Wrestling Entertainment Inc WWE.N on Wednesday reported a drop in first-quarter revenue and operating income due to a delay in a key event but maintained its full-year earnings forecast.

+The sports entertainment company said it continues to target "record revenue" and adjusted operating income before depreciation and amortization (OIBDA) of $395 million to $410 million this year, sending its share up about 2%.

-Revenue at the sports entertainment company, which is in the process of merging with Endeavor Group-owned EDR.N Ultimate Fighting Championship (UFC) franchise, declined 11% to $297.6 million in the quarter ended March.
+Revenue at WWE, which is in the process of merging with Endeavor Group-owned EDR.N Ultimate Fighting Championship (UFC) franchise, declined 11% to $297.6 million in the quarter ended March 31.

 The company said revenue fell mainly due to the shifting of a large-scale international event, which occurred in the first quarter of 2022, but this year is expected to occur in the second quarter.